4 Strategies for Making Spiritual Resolutions to Refresh Your Faith in the New Year

 1. Purge

 Purging sounds harsh but sometimes we need to remove activities, people, or thoughts.
 Spiritual fatigue can fall on us before we realize our faith is struggling.
-Before we can move forward with our spiritual resolutions, we need to reduce distractions.

 Serving is a great way to show gratitude to God and others.
-But at times we serve for the wrong reasons or in the wrong places.
-When making spiritual resolutions, consider if there is a service opportunity that you can purge to make room for another one.
+But we can serve for the wrong reasons or in the wrong places.

 The purpose of serving is to spread the good news of Jesus while meeting the real needs of others.
 Serving points us to God and ignites gratitude and generosity.